 Chris is right.
 Other than the Regionals none that I know of.
 Hawaiian is very unique in that aspect.
 One of the many reasons I’m here.

 would a few years seniority as a b737 first officer at an airline like united or american enable you to be home often? maybe a 1-2 days on, and 1-2 days off rotating schedule?

 Does this smaller plane automatically have closer trips or are you still going to get the 3+ day trips without much seniority.

 I realize everything desirable schedule-wise comes with seniority but I’m trying to gauge the lifestyle of the early years at a major airline

 Most trips at my airline are three and four day trips, regardless of the aircraft type.
 With improved seniority you might be able to get the two day trips, but maybe not.
 Take a look at my schedule section, it is pretty reflective of what a typical schedule looks like.

 That’s so hard to predict.
 The best mentality to have is to bid for the schedule you want, but be prepared for anything.
 You won’t know what you’re up against until you get there.

-Not quite sure I understand you second question.
+Not quite sure I understand your second question.
 You’re asking two different things; proximity vs duration.
 Yes, smaller aircraft typically have less range, but not always.
-Also, just because you’re in a plane with a longer range doesn’t mean you will always be flying farther distances.
+Also, just because you’re in a plane with a longer range doesn’t mean you will always be flying greater distances.
 For example, Alaska and Horizon both fly between SEA and PDX.
 I’m sure both an ERJ and a 737 have trips ranging from 1-4 days too.
 Again, always bid for what you want, not what you think you’ll get.